Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Formulation and Preliminaries

-We note that our problem is related to \emph{sequential recommendation}, where the input is a sequence of interacted items sorted by the timestamp for each user, and the goal is to predict the next item with which the user will interact.
-By contrast, we focus on retrieving a set of items that cover a user's diverse interests.
+Our problem is related to \emph{sequential recommendation}, where the input is a sequence of interacted items sorted by the timestamp per user, and the goal is to predict the next item with which the user will interact.
+However, here we focus on retrieving a set of items that cover a user's diverse interests.
 We defer the task of generating a precise recommendation list to a downstream ranking model.
-Unlike, prior work that implicitly represents user interests as item clusters \citep{PalEZZRL20_PinnerSage} or as sub-embeddings~\citep{WestonWY13_MaxMF}, we define user interests as the set of categories of the items in the user's history.
-Such information is widely available in real-world datasets and offers a clear interpretation of user interests, aligning more closely with real-world applications.